fleetdm/fleet/handbook/sales/README.md

     - Confirm that contact information is accurate and that the prospect can receive and access meeting invites.

 ### Send an NDA to a customer
-- We want to use Fleet's NDA whenever possible and should always offer to send ours.
+- Fleet uses "Non-Disclosure Agreements" (NDAs) to protect the company and the companies we collaborate with.
+Always offer to send Fleet's NDA and, whenever possible, default to using the company's version.
+To send an NDA to a customer, follow these steps:
 - If a customer has no objections to using Fleet's NDA, we can route this NDA to them for signature using the NDA template in DocuSign.
 - If a customer would like to review the NDA first, download a .docx of [Fleet's NDA](https://docs.google.com/document/d/1gQCrF3silBFG9dJgyCvpmLa6hPhX_T4V7pL3XAwgqEU/edit?usp=sharing) and send it to the customer.
 - If, after review, the customer has no objections we route the NDA to them using the template in DocuSign (do not upload and use the copy you emailed to the customer).